top of page

 When she discovered Wye River Upper School, Stephanie says it was her "dream school" come to life.

-Her extensive experience in special education, curriculum design, and program enhancement make her the perfect leader to steer the school into the future.
+Her extensive experience in special education, curriculum design, and program enhancement makes her the perfect leader to steer the school into the future.
 In addition to her strong background in education, Stephanie brings a passionate heart for students with learning differences - as well as a fresh perspective to our school's path forward.
 Her contagious positivity and energy continue to bring Wye River to new heights.

 11 Graduates in the Class of 2021